-Frank Wildman has developed Awareness Through Movement® lessons, as well as Functional Integration® lessons, to help you find ways to sense, learn and teach in the context of emerging brain research.
+Frank Wildman has developed movement lessons designed to educate groups of people as well as private lessons to help you find ways to sense, learn and teach in the context of emerging brain research.
 By understanding the history of Freud’s road to the subconscious and subsequent shifts in the science and philosophy of the mind, you can deepen and empower your interactions with clients.

 One of the major problems in the Feldenkrais community is presenting the Method to professional and other audiences.
 We need skills in design and presentation to effectively communicate to communities outside our own.

 The ability to present yourself and the Method in an effective and interesting manner, are as important as your skills practicing the Method.
 This may very well be the most crucial workshop you can take to sustain your career and further the recognition of the Method.

 We will use theater exercises and video feedback to make your personal style of communication more effective in addressing audiences that are important to you.

 Our postural preparation is a crucial factor in organizing our perceptions and actions.
 How we prepare ourselves for a presentation or movement lessons can influence the outcome more than our technical proficiency on that particular day.